nocalhost/nocalhost-vscode-plugin/README.md

 # Nocalhost for Visual Code

 Nocalhost for VS Code brings the power and convenience of IDEs to cloud-native Kubernetes application development.
+It helps you to increase agility and speed to develop cloud-native applications on Kubernetes.

 # Key Features